paulmreese/my-personal-homepage/README.md

 ### `yarn start`

-**This is the command you'll want to run to view the page in your browser, or visit** [the live deployment of the website.](https://paulmreese.com)
+**This is the command you'll want to run to view the page in your browser, or visit** [the live website.](https://paulmreese.com)

-Runs the app in the development mode.\
+Runs the app in the development mode.

 * Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
-* The page will reload if you make edits.\
+* The page will reload if you make edits.
 * You will also see any lint errors in the console.

 ### `yarn build`